Table of Contents

 In regards to test cricket, it would be another 11 years before the Arbab Niaz saw an international red ball match.
 This time, Sri Lanka were the opposition for a test that took place in September 1995.

-Unfortunately, due to terrorist attacks, this is one of a number of cricket grounds in Pakistan that has lost out on hosting international cricket for the time being.
-There’s always a lively atmosphere here and it’s hoped that there will be regular games again in the future.
+Unfortunately, due to terrorist attacks, this is one of a number of cricket grounds in Pakistan that has lost out on hosting international cricket over a period.
+There’s always a lively atmosphere here and with touring sides starting to revisit, it’s hoped that there will be regular games again in the future.

 National Cricket Stadium – Karachi – 34,000